Microlocal Morse theory of wrapped Fukaya categories: Sheaf categories

 \subsection{Categories of sheaves and functors between them}

 Here we give a brief review of the general formalism of sheaves.
 Our presentation is somewhat modern in that we \emph{never} discuss sheaves of abelian groups, rather we work at the dg level and with unbounded complexes from the beginning, but it is essentially the same as any standard account such as \cite{iversen, kashiwara-schapira, schapira-notes}, complemented by \cite{spaltenstein} in order to work with unbounded complexes, and in particular for the proper base change theorem in this setting.
+Some discussion about working in the unbounded setting can be found in \cite{kscategoriessheaves}.

 Given a topological space $T$, we write $\Op(T)$ for the category whose objects are open sets and morphisms are inclusions.
 A ($\ZZ$-module valued) presheaf on $T$ is by definition a functor $\Op(T)^\op \to \Mod\ZZ$.
 In particular, a presheaf $\F$ takes a value $\F(U) \in \Mod\ZZ$ on an open set $U \subseteq T$, termed its sections; given open sets $U \subseteq V$ it gives a morphism $\F(V) \to \F(U)$, termed the restriction, etcetera.
 Given any subset $X\subseteq T$, we write $\F(X) = \varinjlim_{X \subseteq U} \F(U)$; when $X$ is a point, this is termed the stalk and is written $\F_x$.